roger-luiz/roger-luiz/README.md

 ### About-me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/raw/master/Assets/Developer.gif" width="30px">

 #### I am passionate about Front-end and Back-end development technologies.
 I am currently focused on fullstack development with javascript, but in the future I intend to get certified in Cybersecurity and Information Security.
 I love working with malwares and looking for security holes in web applications.
 I am passionate about chess and learning new things.
-To learn new technologies I believe in focus and practice, I decided to focus on the javascript stack and use Github to save the results of my practice.

 #### :speech_balloon: Let's chat about anything on the [Telegram](https://t.me/AB4NT5S)
 #### :rocket: Rocketseat's profile [Rocketseat](https://app.rocketseat.com.br/me/rogerluiz)